jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

         sudo apt-get upgrade

- -> The GIT link that i used is https://github.com/WiringPi/WiringPi
+ -> The GIT link that I used is https://github.com/WiringPi/WiringPi

- -> Now use the above link to clone the repository into your PI
+ -> Use the below link to clone the repository into your PI

             git clone https://github.com/WiringPi/WiringPi